gdrlab/cascaded-sqli-detection/README.md

     - ``` nlp_hybrid ```
     - Finally run all tests by (or type *help* for other commands):
     - ``` all ```
+## Troubleshot
+- if something goes wrong or you change the code, clean the installed folders and rebuild it:
+    - ``` python setup.py clean --all ```